cagils/secret-cook-book/README.md

 #### _Record, reference and share your personal kitchen secrets._

-A showcase for a react - next.js full-stack application.
+A showcase for a react - next.js + mantine full-stack application.

 <br />